 Q is a general-purpose programming language.
 You can write programs for anything in q.

 You do not need prior programming experience to learn q.
-But if you have some experience with mathematics, functional programming or SQL, you will find much that is familiar.
+If you have some experience with mathematics, functional programming or SQL, you will find much that is familiar.